-2. "Other cybercrime" includes cybercrime among offenses such as fraud, the violation of the Act against Child Prostitution and Pornography, and youth protection ordinances.

-Source: Cyber Affairs Bureau, National Police Agency
+^{2. &}quot;Other cybercrime" includes cybercrime among offenses such as fraud, the violation of the Act against Child Prostitution and Pornography, etc. Source: Cyber Affairs Bureau, National Police Agency

 Table 4-5-2 shows the trend in the number of cleared cases for offenses involving computers or electromagnetic records (unauthorized creation or damaging of electromagnetic records, obstruction of business by damaging a computer, computer fraud, and creation of unauthorized commands for electromagnetic records, etc.), violation of the Act on Prohibition of Unauthorized Computer Access, etc.